RSandAI/DL-based-road-extraction-from-historical-maps/README.md

 # Deep Learning based road extraction from historical maps
-This repository contains the code for the paper [A MULTI-TASK DEEP LEARNING FRAMEWORK FOR BUILDING FOOTPRINT SEGMENTATION]
+This repository contains the code for the paper [Deep Learning based road extraction from historical maps]

 Framework
 ---------------------